Rugby Sevens: England upsets South Africa in Cape Town

 "It's been a bumpy road but it always is.
 It was a pleasure to play in this stadium."

-The next round takes place in Wellington on January 28-29 and New Zealand prepared for its home leg with a hard-fought third-place win over Scotland.
+The next round takes place in Wellington on January 28-29, and 12-time series champion New Zealand prepared for its home leg with a hard-fought 24-19 win over Scotland in the third-place playoff.

-Although disappointed not to make the final, the Kiwis' 14-7 semifinal defeat to South Africa was a stark improvement on the 40-point hammering it received last weekend.
+Although disappointed not to make the final, the 14-7 semifinal defeat to South Africa was a stark improvement on the 40-point hammering New Zealand received last weekend in Dubai.

-Scotland led twice in the play-off, but a try from Jonathan Ruru in the dying seconds ensured New Zealand remains unbeaten against its opponent for 36 games.
+Scotland, which lost 33-14 to England in the semis, led twice in the playoff.
+However, a try from Jonathan Ruru in the dying seconds ensured New Zealand remained unbeaten against its opponent for 36 games.

+Olympic champion Fiji, seeking its third successive world series title, finished fifth after losing 31-26 to England in the quarterfinals.